mfaani/mfaani/content/posts/career/how-to-get-into-software-engineering/index.md

     - I got to try out new Apple code for Machine Learning.
     - The app was super simple to build, it had only 2 - 3 screens.
 But I did it good.
 It made me stand out in a lot of conversations.

-## When should I start networking?
+## How Important is Networking?
+And when should I start?
 Don't start networking when your resume is ready.
 Start it as soon you're learning.
-It's just that the manner and intensity of your networking should be different.
-If you're new then networking for you means:
+It's just that the *manner* and intensity of your networking should be different.
+If you're new then networking for you just means:

 > just have a profile on Stackoverflow, on your local slack group and show up in meetups.
-People are more willing to spend time, give you referrals if they see you making progress.
+People are more willing to spend time, give you referrals if they _see_ you making progress.

+Referrals are super critical to your early success.
+So the better your network is, the more chances that you get referrals and get your resume to the hiring manager and being setup for an interview.

 ## Summary
 Find a mentor or join platforms and groups where you can quickly ask questions and get answers.
 A four-year degree isn’t always necessary, as most jobs focus on specific tasks.
 However, if you aim to be among the best, a degree can help.
 Whether you choose a bootcamp or self-study, having a mentor is key.
-Ultimately, success comes down to the effort and hard work you put in.
+Ultimately, success comes down to the effort, networking and the hard work you put in.